Necmttn/telegraf/plugins/outputs/azure_monitor/README.md

 authentication is checked.
 Here are the preferred authentication methods:

 1. Managed Service Identity (MSI) token
-    - This is the prefered authentication method.
+    - This is the preferred authentication method.
 Telegraf will automatically authenticate using this method when running on Azure VMs.
 2. AAD Application Tokens (Service Principals)
     - Primarily useful if Telegraf is writing metrics for other resources.